Bagnell Dam: History

 The concept of a hydro-electric power plant on the Osage River was first introduced by a Kansas City developer as early as 1912.
 Ralph Street managed to put together the funding to construct a dam across the Osage River.
 He began building roads, railroads, and the support structures necessary to begin construction of a dam that would impound a much smaller lake than what is now known as Lake of the Ozarks.
 Sometime in the mid-1920s, Street's funding dried up, and he had to abandon the idea of the first hydroelectric power plant on the Osage River.

 Union Electric Power and Light stepped in with engineering firm Stone & Webster from Boston, Massachusetts.
 It designed and constructed Bagnell Dam along the Osage River.
 Many thought the $30 million project would be a disaster after the stock market crash of 1929, but it was completed.
 Employment during the lengthy construction proved to be a boost to many families in the area, as well as the hundreds of workers attracted from other areas of the country.
 The construction of Bagnell Dam was completed and Lake of the Ozarks was a full reservoir in less than two years.

 The stock market crash of 1929, which precipitated the Great Depression, occurred just months after construction on Bagnell Dam began.
 The project employed thousands of laborers, providing a large economic boost to the rural area around the dam and to the state as a whole at a time when jobs were scarce.

+In 1940, the Bagnell Ferry that carried traffic over the Osage River before the Bagnell Dam ceased operations after operating since 1882.

 The associated Union Electric Administration Building-Lakeside was constructed in 1930.
 This building was added to the National Register of Historic Places in 1998, with a boundary increase of associated property in 2011.

-Structural Updates
+Structural updates

 In the 1980s, 277 post-tensioned anchors were installed in the dam's structure in order to help hold the monument into the surrounding bedrock.
 In 2017, a major structural project began to add a new series of anchors and concrete on the downstream side of the dam.
 Slated to take approximately eighteen months, the project added 66 million pounds of concrete to the dam's structure and cost $52 million.
 From September 7, 2021 (the day after Labor Day) to April 27, 2022, the bridge went through a rehabilitation project.
-During construction, the deck was be closed to all traffic.
+During construction, the deck was closed to all traffic.
 Despite this, the road is still narrow.
 It was supposed to be completed in December 2021 but issues were found during the project.
-The structure on top was in much poorer condition causing more work to be needed and an 18-ton weight limit was be posted once the bridge reopened to traffic.
+The structure on top was in much poorer condition causing more work to be needed and an 18-ton weight limit was posted once the bridge reopened to traffic.
 It finally reopened on April 27, 2022.